 - Arrival and departure entrance for the center is restricted to the door at the parking circle.

-- We are asking all adults to use hand sanitizer when you enter the downstairs hallway.
+- Mask if notified.
+We are asking all adults to use hand sanitizer when you enter the downstairs hallway.

 - Infants should be transported in their carriers.